rubensworks/yii-messaging/readme.md

 A Yii plugin that allows you to easily create a messaging/chat functionality into your existing User-based application.
-The controller, widget and view are included, but not sufficiently tested.
-So it's not advised to use these, but they can be used as reference to build something with.
+The base controller, widget and view are not included, they aren't sufficiently tested.
 These might get updated sometime, or not, we'll see...

 Installation
 ------------